luferro/SerpineBot/README.md

 #### Start the application

-**NOTE:** Docker configuration is not yet available for the web application.
+**NOTE:** Docker configuration is not yet available for the docs application.

 ```
 docker compose up bot